ecrtsorg/.github/profile/README.md

 # Euromicro Conference on Real-Time Systems

-Repositories (mostly) related to the Industrial Challenge of the [Euromicro Conference on Real-Time Systems](www.ecrts.org)
+This hosts the repositories related to the Industrial Challenge of the [Euromicro Conference on Real-Time Systems](www.ecrts.org)

 ## Industrial Challenge at ECRTS